Update: The shopping cart trick isn’t working to avoid a hard inquiry for everyone. So, use this method at your own

 Having bad credit comes with more than a few downsides.
-But two of the biggest concerns are how to qualify for new credit accounts and how to fix your existing credit.
+But two of the biggest concerns are how to qualify for new credit accounts and how to fix your credit.

-There’s actually a simple strategy that, in many instances, can help you do both.
+There’s a simple strategy that, in many instances, can help you do both.
 It’s known as the “shopping cart trick,” or sometimes the “soft pull trick.”

-With a few steps, you can apply for a retail store credit card and avoid getting a hard pull on your credit report.
+The shopping card trick allows you to apply for a retail store credit card while avoiding a hard credit pull on your credit report.
 You’ll be more likely to get approved because the credit card issuer won’t see your full credit history with your application.

-Another benefit is that this trick can help you add an account in good standing to your credit report.
+Another benefit is that the shopping cart trick can help you add an account in good standing to your credit report.
 Plus, you can get deals from stores you shop at frequently, such as a certain percentage off your purchase, gift certificates throughout the year, or free merchandise.

-Find out how you can implement the shopping cart trick, plus whether it’s actually right for your situation.
+Find out how you can implement the shopping cart trick and whether it’s suitable for your financial situation.

-In many cases, it can be a positive tool to help rebuild your overall finances.
+It can be a positive tool to help rebuild your overall finances in many cases.
 Ready to find out how to avoid a credit pull on your next credit card application?
 Let’s get started.